Jehan Daruvala: 2022

 In January 2022, he reunited with reigning champions Prema Powerteam for the 2022 season partnering fellow Red Bull Junior Team member and 2021 FIA Formula 3 champion Dennis Hauger.
 It was initially expected to be Daruvala's final year competing in Formula 2, but remained in the championship for another year.

 Daruvala qualified seventh for the Bahrain season opener.
 He progressed to third during the sprint race start.
 On lap 16, Daruvala battled with 2nd-placed Ralph Boschung in which the Indian driver won out on lap 18 and hence take second place.
 He fell to 11th at the race start.
 While running ninth after the pit stops, Daruvala made contact with a rival and was forced to pit for a front wing change.
 He eventually finished 14th.
 Daruvala qualified poorly in 14th in Jeddah.
-Daruvala finished the sprint race in ninth, but was elevated to seventh after Boschung and Jake Hughes were penalized.
+Daruvala finished the sprint race in ninth, but was elevated to seventh after Boschung and Jake Hughes were penalised.
 Daruvala pitted early on lap 7 during the feature race, and his strategy would pay off, overtaking a few drivers to take a surprise third place.

 Daruvala qualified eighth in Imola.
 From third, Daruvala passed Logan Sargeant to take second.
 He was unable to pass race leader Marcus Armstrong and had to settle for second.
 Daruvala went on the alternate strategy during the feature race; starting on the hards and later pitting for softs.
 The strategy would fail to work, as the other runners pitting during an early safety car.
 As the lead runner on the alternate strategy, Daruvala eventually finished ninth.
 He qualified fourth in Barcelona.
 Starting seventh in the sprint race, Daruvala improved to fifth at the start and late in the race, passed Hughes to finish fourth.
 In the feature race, Daruvala was on the same alternate strategy as Imola.
 But on just the second lap, Daruvala retired on track with an electronic failure.

 Daruvala qualified eighth in Monaco.
 Starting third in the sprint race, he made up one place at the start after Hughes stalled.
-He would go on to finish in second place behind Hauger, rounding out a Prema 1-2.
+He would go on to finish in second place behind Hauger, rounding out a Prema 1–2.
 Daruvala's highlight of the feature race would be an overtake on Calan Williams, to finish in the position that he started.
 In Baku, Daruvala secured eighth in qualifying.
 From third, he pounced into the lead, passing the slow starting Frederik Vesti.
-However during after the second safety car period, Daruvala locked up and Vesti sneaked past him, leaving him to content with second place.
+However, during after the second safety car period, Daruvala locked up and Vesti sneaked past him, leaving him to content with second place.
 In a chaotic feature race, Daruvala stayed away from the chaos and brought home fourth place.